Making great literacy lessons easy. Why join Plazoom?

 What is a comma?

-A comma is a punctuation mark used to separate items within a list or to separate some phrases and clauses within a sentence.
+A comma is a punctuation mark that you use to separate items within a list or to separate some phrases and clauses within a sentence.

 How do they provide clarity?

-Commas can be used to avoid confusion when writing, for example, by making the subject and object of a verb clear.
+We can use commas to prevent confusion when writing, for example, by making the subject and object of a verb clear.

 • Let’s eat grandma!
 (Grandma may be eaten for dinner!)